Charles Gerard, 1st Earl of Macclesfield: Restoration

 In March 1665 Gerard was granted a pension of £1,000 per annum to retire from the post of captain of the guard, which Charles desired to confer on the Duke of Monmouth.
-His retirement, however, did not take place until 1668, when Pepys says that he received £12,000 for it.
+His retirement, however, did not take place until 1668, when Samuel Pepys says that he received £12,000 for it.
 Pepys also states that it was his practice to conceal the deaths of the troopers that he might draw their pay; and one of his clerks named Carr drew up a petition to the House of Lords charging him with peculation to the extent of £2,000 per annum.
 The petition found its way into print before presentation, and was treated by the house as a breach of privilege, voted a "scandalous paper", and ordered to be burned by the common hangman.
 Carr was sentenced to pay a fine of £1,000, to stand in the pillory for three hours on each of three different days, and to be imprisoned in the Fleet during the king's pleasure.
 Gerard subsequently indicted him as a deserter from the army.